etabari/PorthoMCL/README.md

 In the sample run, the results of this step is copied to samlple/1.compliantFasta

-## Step 2: orthomclFilterFasta
+## Step 2: Filter the input

 This is EXACTLY like the 6th step of OrhtoMCL.
 This step produces a single goodProteins.fasta file to run BLAST on.
 It filters away poor-quality sequences (placing them in poorProteins.fasta).
 The filter is based on length and percent stop codons.
 You can adjust these values.

-The input arguments to orthomclFilterFasta are:
+The input arguments to `orthomclFilterFasta` are:
 - input_dir:               the directory containing a set of .fasta files
 - min_length:              minimum allowed length of proteins.  (suggested: 10)
 - max_percent_stop:        maximum percent stop codons.  (suggested 20)